-[x] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2017 or | | TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the transition period from to MARATHON PATENT GROUP, INC. (Exact Name of Registrant as Specified in Charter) Nevada 001-36555 01-0949984 (State or other jurisdiction (Commission File Number) (IRS Employer Identification No.) of incorporation) 11100 Santa Monica Blvd., Ste.
-380 Los Angeles, CA 90025 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 703-232-1701 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [x] No [] Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [x] No [] Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. ⊠ Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company [x](Do not check if smaller reporting company) Emerging growth company [x] If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes [] No [x]

-shares of common stock are issued and outstanding as of August 9, 2017.

-Page No.

-PART I FINANCIAL INFORMATION

-Financial Statements

-Consolidated Condensed Balance Sheets as of June 30, 2017 (unaudited) and December 31, 2016 3

-Consolidated Condensed Statements of Operations and Comprehensive Loss for the Three and Six Months 4

-Ended June 30, 2017 and 2016

-Financial Statements Consolidated Condensed Balance Sheets as of June 30, 2017 (unaudited) and December 31, 2016 Consolidated Condensed Statements of Operations and Comprehensive Loss for the Three and Six Months
+[x] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934 or

+For the quarterly period ended September 30, 2017

+[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES AND EXCHANGE ACT OF 1934

+For the transition period from to

+MARATHON PATENT GROUP, INC.

+(Exact Name of Registrant as Specified in Charter)

+Nevada (State or other jurisdiction of incorporation) 001-36555 (Commission File Number) 01-0949984 (IRS Employer Identification No.)

+11100 Santa Monica Blvd., Ste.
+380 Los Angeles, CA (Address of principal executive offices)

+90025 (Zip Code)

+Registrant's telephone number, including area code: 703-232-1701

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes [x] No [

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [x] No []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+[X]

+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] (Do not check if smaller reporting company) Emerging growth company []

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes [] No [x]

 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-24,257,472
+8,747,931 shares of common stock are issued and outstanding as of November 14, 2017.